mlavi/hugo/content/post/git-for-operators.md

 For the first stage, I researched GPG and wanted to coordinate that with e-mail (which is an ongoing project).
 I settled on an easier initial step with transparent, team-based git encryption: [Transcrypt](https://github.com/elasticdog/transcrypt) is open source and cross platform enough. :) This solution allowed me to safely add my pet files with hard coded work while I continued to refactor them in the second stage.

 For the second stage, I searched for an off-line password manager for storing credentials and other confidential information for all my pets!
 I didn't want to trust an online, cloud, SaaS service to accidentally breach my secrets, e.g.: this happens regularly with credit cards.
 Furthermore, it was important that the app was open source, cross platform, and had web browser integration.
 This would allow me to refactor everything into a common store: all pet credentials, in a pet profile, in a pet browser, under a pet account, on a pet OS could finally become cattle.
-Bonus points for consolidating Time-based One Time Passwords (TOTP), so I no longer have to maintain a separate app and store (Google Authenticator, etc.).
+Bonus points for consolidating Time-based One Time Passwords (TOTP), so I no longer have to maintain a separate application and credential store via Google Authenticator or equivalent.
 SSH and GPG keys may be next!

 I might elaborate on the research candidates another time, but [KeepassXC](https://keepassxc.org) satisfied most of my requirements and won my loyalty due to design values, regular updates, and an [endorsement by the EFF](https://ssd.eff.org/en/module/how-use-keepassxc).
 While the credential file store is encrypted by pass phrase (Transcrypt doubly protects it for some defense in depth), it derives from a well known file format, allowing alternative GUI and web browser plug-in/extensions.
 Finally, the app fairly gracefully handles changes from file sync and I have gotten my conflict resolution process under control.
 I have been happy to continually refactor my hard-coded pets into the credential file store and leverage updates across several machines and apps.

 Finally, not only are my secrets portable across machines and apps, but now I've begun to generate pet configuration files to populate environment variables from my store.
 This keeps pets out of binaries, configuration files, and Git as much as possible!
 It is a matter of time to drive this effort towards LDAP, Kerberos, Vault, etc. for service based pets and ephemeral, dynamic session tokens and passwords with audit logs as listed in [pet password](#pet-passwords).

+# 2020-07-24: Refactoring the default branch

+[#BlackLivesMatter: Update Summer 2020](https://tech.slashdot.org/story/20/06/10/1922255/tech-terms-face-scrutiny-amid-anti-racism-efforts): there is a new convention to use "main" or "primary" instead and I will work to update this tutorial.